Lapiz-js/docs/core/index.js.md

 this would cause a namespace collision, a string can be provided as a domain and all methods will be attached in that namespace.

+The class does not have to be a lapizClass, but it must have a similar interface.
+Specifically, it must have cls.on.change and the instances of the class must have obj.on.change and obj.on.delete.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>

 #### <a name='Lapiz.Index.Class'></a>Lapiz.Index.Class